moby/moby/docs/sources/installation/ubuntulinux.md

 earlier version, you will need to follow them again.

 Docker is available as a Debian package, which makes installation easy.
-**See the :ref:\`installmirrors\` section below if you are not in the United States.** Other sources of the Debian packages may be faster for you to install.
+**See the** [*Mirrors*](#installmirrors) **section below if you are not in the United States.** Other sources of the Debian packages may be faster for you to install.

 First add the Docker repository key to your local keychain.

-    sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 36A1D7869245C8950F966E92D8576A8BA88D21E9
+    sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 36A1D7869245C8950F966E92D8576A8BA88D21E9

 Add the Docker repository to your apt sources list, update and install the `lxc-docker` package.